^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Nephrotic syndrome is a symptomatic complex, including pronounced proteinuria (more than 3 g / L), hypoproteinemia, hypoalbuminemia and disproteinemia, marked and common edema (peripheral, cavitary, anasarca), hyperlipidemia and lipiduria.
+Nephrotic syndrome is a symptom complex that includes pronounced proteinuria (more than 3 g/l), hypoproteinemia, hypoalbuminemia and dysproteinemia, pronounced and widespread edema (peripheral, cystic, anasarca), hyperlipidemia and lipiduria.

-Nephrotic syndrome in children is divided into primary, associated with the primary disease of the actual glomeruli of the kidneys and secondary, caused by a large group of congenital hereditary and acquired diseases.
+Nephrotic syndrome in children is divided into primary, associated with a primary disease of the glomeruli of the kidneys, and secondary, caused by a large group of congenital hereditary and acquired diseases.

 Pathogenesis of nephrotic syndrome

-In the occurrence of water-electrolyte disorders, the development of edema in nephrotic syndrome, the importance of the renin-angiotensin-aldosterone system, antidiuretic, as well as natriuretic hormones, kallikrein-kinin and prostaglandin systems is attached.
-Loss in the urine of many proteins leads to changes in coagulation and in fibrinolysis.
-In nephrotic syndrome, there is a deficit of anticoagulants (nitrombin III - plasma cofactor of heparin); disorders in the fibrinolytic system - the content of fibrinogen increases.
-All this contributes to hypercoagulation and thrombosis.
-Especially dangerous is thrombosis of the renal veins.
+In the occurrence of water-electrolyte disturbances, development of edemas in nephrotic syndrome, the renin-angiotensin-aldosterone system, antidiuretic and natriuretic hormones, kallikrein-kinin and prostaglandin systems are of importance.
+The loss of many proteins with urine leads to changes in coagulation and fibrinolysis.
+In nephrotic syndrome, a deficiency of anticoagulants (antithrombin III - plasma cofactor of heparin) is established; disturbances in the fibrinolytic system - the content of fibrinogen increases.
+All this contributes to hypercoagulation and thrombus formation.
+Thrombosis of the renal veins is especially dangerous.
 Thus, nephrotic syndrome is accompanied by a number of changes in homeostasis.

-In the genesis of nephrotic edema, the role of the atrial natriuretic peptide (ANP) is also considered.
-Violation of the normal effect of ANP on transport processes in the collecting ducts of the kidney canals is accompanied by a decrease in natriuresis and the accumulation of intravascular fluid, which contributes to the formation of nephrotic edema.
+Atrial natriuretic peptide (ANP) also plays a role in the genesis of nephrotic edema.
+Disruption of the normal effect of ANP on transport processes in the collecting ducts of the renal tubules is accompanied by a decrease in natriuresis and accumulation of intravascular fluid, which contributes to the formation of nephrotic edema.
 Thus, nephrotic syndrome is accompanied by a number of changes in homeostasis.

 • Congenital and infantile: